bootstrap-vue/bootstrap-vue/src/components/form-tags/README.md

 # Form tags

-> Lightweight custom tagged input form control, with options for customized interface rendering.
+> Lightweight custom tagged input form control, with options for customized interface rendering,
+> duplicate tag detection and optional tag validation.

 Tags are arrays of short strings, used in various ways such as assinging categories.
-Use the default user interface, or create your own custom interface via hte use of the default scoped slot.
+Use the default user interface, or create your own custom interface via the use of the default scoped slot.

 The tagged input was aded in BootstrapVue release `v2.2.0`.